935963004/GLUE-CoLA/report.md

 * **Email:** 935963004@sjtu.edu.cn
 * **Affiliation:** ACM Honored Class, Zhiyuan College, SJTU

 I will introduce the model I used for this task, which is Electra.
 And I will then showing how to run the codes.
-Also the result on the public GLUE benchmark is shown in the appendix at the bottom.
+Also the results on the public GLUE benchmark is shown in the appendix at the bottom.

 ## Models
 ### Pretrained ELECTRA